Can Kamala Harris beat Donald Trump? Latest poll updates

 So how will Harris actually fare against Donald Trump and his vice-presidential pick, JD Vance, this November?

-While the latest polls do not fully take into account how voters may respond to Walz as the Democratic VP pick, Harris now has a 2.4-point lead over Trump in the latest average of national polls, collated by FiveThirtyEight.
+Harris now has a 2.7-point lead over Trump in the latest average of national polls, collated by FiveThirtyEight.

-On average, Harris has been marginally ahead of Trump in national polls, though the race remains tight and there has been notable variation between surveys.
+Republicans are attempting to downplay Harris’s growing lead as a honeymoon phase, but it’s clear that the Democratic candidate has maintained her momentum since entering the presidential race.
+On average, Harris has been marginally ahead of Trump in national polls, though the race remains tight.

+In the seven battleground states — Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin — the war is still being waged between Democrat and Republican campaigns.

+Fresh research from the Cook Political Report show that Harris has a lead in six out of seven states, with Trump holding strong in Nevada.

 For live updates on the US presidential election, click here.